CCBlueX/Documentation/md/theme/overview.md

 ![Default ClickGUI](/images/theme/liquidbounce/clickgui.png)
 ![Default Main Menu](/images/theme/liquidbounce/mainmenu.png)

 The LiquidBounce theme is included in LiquidBounce.
-However, if you want to create your own theme, see the "Creating Your Own Theme" section below.
+However, if you want to create your own theme, see the [Creating Your Own Theme](#creating-your-own-theme) section below.

 ### Installing Themes from Marketplace